Spomky-Labs/jose-bundle/Resources/doc/Configuration.md

 For example, you need a Signer to sign a JWS to be sent to clients using HS512 algorithm only and you need a Verifier to verify requests from clients that use RS256 or ES384 algorithms.

-Please read [this page](config/signers_and_verifiers.md) to know how to create your Singers and Verifiers Services.
+Please read [this page](config/signers_and_verifiers.md) to know how to create your Signers and Verifiers Services.

+# Checkers

+The loaded JWS may contain claims such as expiration date, issuer...
+In this case, you must verify them before use it.
+Checker managers can be created automatically using this bundle and are available though services.

+Please read [this page](config/checkers.md) to know how to create your Checker Manager Services.

 # Encrypters and Decrypters